The three of them stood in silence beneath the stars.

 Zin stretched her arms up over her head and pressed her palms together.
 She broke the silence with a loud breath, then let it out slowly as she lowered her arms to her side.

 Avril and Laurill exchanged a look, and Avril saw skepticism in Laurill’s eyes.

-“We keep going,” Zin announced.
+“We’re getting closer,” Zin announced.
 “Yesterday, I still didn’t know if any of this was real.
 Now, I’ve met both of you.
-We’ll find the others.”
+We’ll find the others soon.”

 “Others?
 Plural?”
 Laurill asked.

 “Framan and Gabe,” Avril said the names from the profiles he’d studied.

 “Gabe?”
 Laurill asked, but before Avril could answer, she looked at Zin and said, “I know about Framan and Avril, but who are you?”